2004 Philadelphia Phillies

 The opening of Citizens Bank Park, combined with the acquisition flame-throwing closer Billy Wagner, veteran setup men Tim Worrell and Roberto Hernández, and starting pitcher Eric Milton made the 2004 Philadelphia Phillies' season one of the most eagerly anticipated ones in the team's history.
 The Phillies were almost universally picked to dethrone the Atlanta Braves atop the National League East, and some prognosticators felt they would win the World Series.

 The season got off to a disappointing start for the Phillies, though, as they lost six of their first seven games.
+The last game in that opening stretch was the first regular season contest at Citizens Bank Park, a 4-1 loss to the Cincinnati Reds.
 In what would be a recurring theme all season, the pitchers struggled to adjust to the cozy dimensions of the new ballpark, while the hitters struggled mightily with runners in scoring position.
 All the while, the players' already strained relationship with the coaching staff (most notably manager Larry Bowa and pitching coach Joe Kerrigan) rapidly deteriorated.